Small amounts of antibiotics can cause resistance

 23 April 2018

 Antibiotic-resistant bacteria are a global and growing problem in health care.
-To be able to prevent further development of resistance developing, it is important to understand where and how antibiotic resistance in bacteria arises.
-New research from Uppsala University shows that low concentrations of antibiotics, too, can cause high antibiotic resistance to develop in bacteria.
+To be able to prevent further resistance developing, it is important to understand where and how antibiotic resistance arises in bacteria.
+New research from Uppsala University shows that even low concentrations of antibiotics can cause high antibiotic resistance to develop in bacteria.